Sexual Misconduct Policy

 The Hearing Panel consists of three (3) members: two (2) faculty/staff members and one (1) deputy title IX coordinator from either athletics or human.
 In addition, the Title IX Coordinator will designate a hearing panel chair.

 - Pre-hearing submissions.
+Each party is entitled to present witnesses and evidence on their behalf.
 The parties will provide the Title IX Coordinator with a list of witnesses they propose to be called and copies of all documents and information they wish to propose to present at the hearing process on or before the date set by the Title IX Coordinator.
 Evidence of the complainant or accused individual's past sexual conduct history will not be permitted unless it is relevant to the investigation.
 The Title IX Coordinator will provide each party with a copy of the list of witnesses, identification or copies of documents or information submitted by each party.

 - Pre-hearing meetings.
+Each party is entitled to have an advisor of their choice present at meetings and hearings, though that advisor will not be allowed to participate.
+The advisor is not limited to members of the university community.
 The Title IX Coordinator will schedule individual pre-hearing meetings with all parties.
 At the meeting the Title IX Coordinator will review hearing procedures, complaint of alleged sexual misconduct, and will review the list of witnesses and pre-hearing submissions.

 - To ensure an impartial hearing, no panel member may have had prior involvement in the investigation of the complaint or be in a direct or indirect subordinate position to either party.
 Also, a panel member may remove him or herself from the panel for a particular case if he or she feels rendering of an objective decision is not possible due to a personal relationships with any of the parties involved.
 A complainant or accused individual can also highlight such a conflict of interest and request that a panel member be removed.
 In such an event, the Title IX Coordinator shall appoint an appropriate member to the panel for hearing that particular complaint.
 Any panel member who cannot attend a particular hearing for a compelling reason must be replaced for that hearing by an appropriate member appointed by the Title IX Coordinator.

 - Hearings involving charges of sexual misconduct will be closed to the University community-at-large and the public.
-In addition to the Hearing Panel, the complainant and the accused individual, others present at the hearing may include: a) one advisor each for the complainant and accused individual, b) witnesses called by the complainant and the accused individual, c) witnesses called by the Hearing Panel, and d) legal counsel for either party.
-Legal counsel may not address the Hearing Panel but may offer private consultation as the hearings proceed.
-Should the legal counsel for either party attempt to address the Hearing Panel, the process described herein is suspended.
-Ultimately, each party involved in the formal process has the right to bring an advisor, to call a reasonable number of witnesses, and to be present during the entire hearing.
+In addition to the Hearing Panel, the complainant and the accused individual, others present at the hearing may include: a) one advisor each for the complainant and accused individual, b) witnesses called by the complainant and the accused individual, and c) witnesses called by the Hearing Panel.
+The advisor for either party may not address the Hearing Panel but may offer private consultation as the hearings proceed.
+Should the advisor for either party attempt to address the Hearing Panel, the process described herein is suspended.
+Ultimately, each party involved in the formal process has the right to bring an advisor, to call a reasonable number of witnesses, to present evidence, and to be present during the entire hearing.
 All persons attending must agree to maintain confidentiality regarding the proceedings.

 - The testimonies of both the complainant and the accused individual shall be heard by the Hearing Panel.
 The testimony of witnesses offered by the complainant and the accused individual will also be accepted.
 The Panel may also hear testimony from parties who may have relevant information for the case, but only after notifying the complainant and the accused individual at least three working days prior to the scheduled hearing as to the names of such parties.
 Evidence of prior disciplinary action involving allegations of sexual misconduct of the accused individual may be considered by the Panel but the prior sexual activities of either the complainant or the accused individual which are not relevant to the issue before the Panel, as determined by the Title IX Coordinator, will not be considered.